arevindh/tinxylocal/README.md

    - Click **Add Integration** and search for **tinxy-local**.
    - When prompted, enter the API key to link the device with the integration.

+### Prompt Details for Tinxy Local Integration

+When setting up each device with the **tinxy-local** integration, you’ll encounter a series of prompts that guide you through the setup.
+Here’s what to expect:

+1. **API Key Prompt**:
+   - The first prompt will ask you to enter your **API key**.
+   - This key is required to link your Home Assistant instance with your Tinxy account.

+2. **Device Selection Prompt**:
+   - After entering the API key, the integration will retrieve a list of devices associated with your account.
+   - You will be prompted to **select a device** from this list.
+Choose the specific device you wish to configure.
+   - Next need to enter the **IP address** of the selected device in the **Host** column.
+   - This IP should be the local IP address of the device on your network, allowing Home Assistant to communicate directly with it over the local API.

+These prompts ensure that each device is correctly authenticated, selected, and connected over your local network.
+Repeat these steps for each additional device you wish to add to Home Assistant.

 Repeat this process for each additional device you wish to add.

 ### Step 3: Verify Local API Connectivity (Prior to Adding Each Device)